pub struct Domain {

 Labels are stored in most-significant-first order, i.e. "www.example.com."

-would be stored as ["com", "example", "www"]
+would be stored as ["com", "example", "www"].
+Labels are stored in their

 ASCII-encoded form (A-labels for internationalized domain name labels).
 If

-is set to true, and the
+the left-most label is equal to '*', is_wildcard is set to true, and the

-label itself is not stored in labels
+label itself is not stored in labels.

 See the library documentation for details about syntax rules for domain names.

-vs matches()
+§Eq vs matches()

-is equivalent to a
+The PartialEq / Eq implementation for Domain is equivalent to a

-string comparison of the domains (e.g. "example.com" == "example.com"
+string comparison of the domains (e.g. "example.com" == "example.com", but

-, on the other
+"*.example.com" != "www.example.com").
+Domain::matches, on the other

 hand checks if a reference identifier domain matches a given presented

-identifier domain (e.g. "example.com".matches("example.com")
+identifier domain (e.g. "example.com".matches("example.com"), and

-).
+"*.example.com".matches("www.example.com")).
 Care should be taken to use

 the appropriate method in each situation.